 The DfE publishes guidance on an ongoing basis.
-The relevant guidance to be considered in conversations about EDI is:
+The key guidance to be considered in conversations about EDI is:

-- Equality Act 2010: advice for schools

-DfE guidance to help schools understand how the Equality Act affects them and how to fulfil their duties under the Act.
+• Equality Act 2010: advice for schools DfE guidance to help schools understand how the Equality Act affects them and how to fulfil their duties under the Act.

-- Sexual violence and sexual harassment between children in schools and colleges DfE guidance on sexual violence and sexual harassment between children in schools, together with Keeping Children Safe in Education 2021 (KCSIE) which is key safeguarding guidance for schools in England.
+Sexual violence and sexual harassment between children in schools and colleges DfE guidance on sexual violence and sexual harassment between children in schools, together with Keeping Children Safe in Education 2021 (KCSIE) which is key safeguarding guidance for schools in England.

-- Relationships Education, Relationships and Sex Education (RSE) and Health Education Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers in England.
+• Relationships Education, Relationships and Sex Education (RSE) and Health Education Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers in England.

-- Mental health and behaviour in schools
+• Mental health and behaviour in schools

-DfE guidance on how to create a whole

-school culture, including promoting

-positive mental health, understanding

-the link between mental health and

-behaviour, how to identify children

-with possible mental health problems,

-where and how to put in place support,

-including working with external

-agencies where required.
+DfE guidance on how to create a whole school culture, including promoting positive mental health, understanding the link between mental health and behaviour, how to identify children with possible mental health problems, where and how to put in place support, including working with external agencies where required.

+Political impartiality in schools

+This guidance does not include any new statutory requirements and is based on existing legal duties on political impartiality.

+"Schools must teach respect for protected characteristics through the Personal, Social, Health and Economic (PSHE) curriculum."